 The 5G system shall support mutual authentication between the 5GC NF (for configuration/activation of the functionality) and the Management Entity in charge of the configuration/activation of the events.

-The 5G system shall support authorization to the Management Entity in charge of the configuration/activation of the events.
+Authorization to the Management Entity in charge of the configuration/activation of the events shall be supported.

 The 5G system shall support integrity protection, replay protection and confidentiality protection for communication between the 5GC NF and the Management Entity in charge of the configuration/activation of the events.